TwitchPlaysPokemon/pokecat/pokesetspec.md

 ### Obligatory fields

 **setname**
-  : Defaults to "Standard".
-The name of the current set.
+  : The name of the current set.
 Should be used to differentiate multiple sets of the same species, e.g. "Stadium 2", "Physical" or "High Attack".
 Should *not* be used to name formes like "A" as in Unown A or "Psychic" as in Arceus Psychic, as the form names get automatically added.
+The recommended name for a default set is "Standard".

 **species**
   : The Pokémon species.
 Can either be a Pokémon name or a National Pokédex number.